 As The Warren opens on Victoria Gardens, here's the top ten theatre, comedy and circus shows to catch down there during Brighton Fringe 2019.

-Beyond Retro opened its doors to an evening of hilarious sketch shows by comedy duo Bosh and Babbs.
+Beyond Retro hosted an evening of hilarious sketch shows by comedy duo Bosh and Babbs.

 Writer and raconteur John Osborne comes to The Warren Blockhouse for a short residency, performing three different one hour monologues on consecutive days.

 Finnish circus performers Katerina Repponen and Pasi Nousiainen are bringing two single performances, about relationships and a whip, to The Old Market.

 Award-winning playwright Bastiaan Vandendriessche performs an enthralling yet unsettling monologue at Sweet Werks this week as part of Brighton Fringe’s Dutch and Flemish season.

 Finnish performers Milla Virtanen and Jaakko Toivonen provide a dark memoir to competitive ballroom dancing.
 We went to The Old Market to see them dance til they dropped.

 High-class storytelling.
 Massively compelling.
 Peace and justice and falling in love.
 Multiple stories.
 Live guitar and sax.

 Rosy Carrick weaves together personal confessions with pop culture obsessions in a compelling time travel adventure that takes in David Bowie, Einstein and the Russian revolution.